-Interest Rate in Zimbabwe averaged 34.21 percent from 2019 until 2020, reaching an all time high of 70 percent in September of 2019 and a record low of 15 percent in March of 2019.
+Interest Rate in Zimbabwe averaged 34.81 percent from 2019 until 2021, reaching an all time high of 70 percent in September of 2019 and a record low of 15 percent in March of 2019.
 This page provides the latest reported value for - Zimbabwe Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Zimbabwe Interest Rate - values, historical data and charts - was last updated on October of 2020.
+Zimbabwe Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

 Interest Rate in Zimbabwe is expected to be 40.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Zimbabwe to stand at 40.00 in 12 months time.
 In the long-term, the Zimbabwe Interest Rate is projected to trend around 30.00 percent in 2022 and 22.50 percent in 2023, according to our econometric models.